CameronDevine/StateMint/paper/paper.md

 The `outputEquations` function derives the output equations given output expressions in terms of primary and secondary variables (including inputs).
 The function accepts lists of input variables, state variables, elemental and constraint equations, and output expressions.

 The functions `stateEquations` and `outputEquations` yield what are in general *nonlinear* state and output equations.
-Linear state and output equations typically have the form
+Linear state and output equations are typically written in a standard form with

-$$

-$$

 Rico will add more description, here.